-- The Blue Cash Preferred Card from American Express* gives 6 percent cash back on purchases at U.S. supermarkets, maxing out at $6,000 a year.
+- The Blue Cash Preferred Card from American Express gives 6 percent cash back on purchases at U.S. supermarkets, maxing out at $6,000 a year.
 At that cap, you will have earned $360 in cash back.
-After you’ve reached the $6,000 limit, you’ll receive 1 percent cash back on grocery purchases.
+After you’ve reached the $6,000 limit, you’ll receive 1 percent cash back on U.S. supermarket purchases.

 - From April through June 2017, the Chase Freedom card lets cardholders earn 5 percent cash back on groceries, up to $1,500 in purchases.
 Chase Freedom is one of several rewards cards that cycle through bonus categories, which frequently include groceries.
 The 5 percent spending categories sometimes vary by year and quarter, but there usually is a three-month period in which you can rake in 5 percent cash back on every trip to the supermarket.